Search for:

 Category

-A. LEGISLATION AND RULES A.1 Legislation In the 2017-2018 and 2022-2023 editions of this yearbook, we reported about a working group tasked with the review of German arbitration law.[1]
-On 18 April 2023, the Federal Ministry of Justice presented a key issues paper on the modernization of German arbitration law, which had last been comprehensively reformed in 1997.
-The aim is to adapt the law to current requirements and to increase Germany’s attractiveness as an…
+A. LEGISLATION AND RULES A.1 Legislation In the 2023-2024 edition of this Yearbook, we had reported about the Federal Ministry of Justice’s key issues paper on the modernization of German arbitration law dated 18 April 2023 and the respective draft bill published on 1 February 2024[1].
+The paper and the bill were aimed at adapting the law to current requirements and to increase Germany’s attractiveness as an arbitration venue.
+The proposed arbitration law reform was…